-Custodial Credit Risk - Deposits: In the case of deposits, this is the risk that in the event of a bank failure, the Agency's deposits may not be returned to it.
-The Agency has a deposit policy for custodial credit risk requiring all money deposited with a bank, savings and loan, savings bank or credit union including checking accounts, savings accounts, NOW accounts, non-negotiable certificates of deposit, time deposits or similar type accounts provided by the financial institution in excess of the amount of federal insurance to be fully collateralized.
-As of June 30, 2013, the Agency had a cash balance per books of \$7,476,150 and a bank balance of \$7,497,712.
-The bank balances were not exposed to custodial credit risk because they were collateralized with Securities held in the name of the Agency at a third party depository on behalf of the depository.
+Custodial Credit Risk - Deposits: In the case of deposits, this is the risk that, in the event of a bank failure, the Agency's deposits may not be returned to it.
+The Agency has a deposit policy for custodial credit risk requiring all money deposited with a bank, savings and loan, savings bank or credit union in excess of the amount of federal insurance to be fully collateralized.
+As of June 30, 2014, the Agency had a cash balance per books of \$3,041,783 and a bank balance of \$3,048,773.
+The bank balances were not exposed to custodial credit risk because they were collateralized with securities held in the name of the Agency at a third party depository on behalf of the depository.